Ms Chiara Libiseller

-I am a PhD candidate at the War Studies Department, funded by LISS DTC.
-I hold an MA in International Peace and Security from King’s College London and a BA in Political Science from the University of Innsbruck, Austria.
-I am also a Graduate Teaching Assistant at the War Studies Department, currently teaching first year undergraduate students in the ‘Conduct of War’.
-I care deeply about teaching and continually aim to improve my teaching skills.
-Another area I care deeply about is promoting (young) women in the field of security and defence, which is why I am part of the leadership team of WIIS UK (Women in International Security).
+Chiara Libiseller is a PhD candidate at the War Studies Department, funded by LISS DTC.
+She holds an MA in International Peace and Security from King’s College London and a BA in Political Science from the University of Innsbruck, Austria.
+She is also a Graduate Teaching Assistant at the War Studies Department, currently teaching first year undergraduate students in the ‘Conduct of War’.
+She cares deeply about teaching and continually aim to improve her teaching skills.
+Another area she cares deeply about is promoting (young) women in the field of security and defence, which is why she is part of the leadership team of WIIS UK (Women in International Security).

 - All things Strategic Studies, esp. strategic theory and contemporary military strategy

 - The role of ideas and discourse in shaping actions and vice versa

 Tracing Ideational Change and Continuity in Concepts and Labels of War and Warfare in the North-Atlantic Area Since the End of the Cold War